ben-manes/gradle-flyway-plugin/README.md

 This plugin is hosted on the Maven Central Repository.
 All actions are logged at the `info` level.

 See Flyway's [command-line arguments](http://flywaydb.org/documentation/commandline) for the configuration reference.
-The plugin differs by havings lists for the `schemas` and `locations` settings, and a map for the `placeholders` setting.

 The `locations` must be present on the classpath, which should be specified in the `buildscript`.

 ```groovy
 apply plugin: 'flyway'